AuinStudios/UnityProject/README.md

 ## (13/5/2021)
 ### (fixed alot of bugs today removed the size change transformation because it doesnt fit the game  and improved the player movmement just a tiny bit more and fixed pause menu and  dieing as well)

+## (15/5/2021)
+### (im finally satfied with the player movement and i  fixed the pick up glitch  that glitched abit the items and some balacening stuff)